GravityKit/GravityExport-Lite/readme.txt

 = 1.4.1 (WIP) =
 * Bugfix / feature: Choose an extension.
 Xlsx by default now.
 This also fixes a bug where the extension did not match the renderer.
+* Bugfix: Lists with a single column could not be exported.
+* Todo: add translation extension options

 = 1.4.0 =
 * Celebration: 1000+ active installations!
 Whoop!
 That is so awesome!
 Thank you for the support and feedback!